Interview with John Green

 JG: Oh, the bicycle, that was in one of me jobs, was, I was, what d’you call them, errand boy!
 That was when I left school at fourteen, I went as errand boy riding a bike with a big basket on the front delivering all the goods and that to people who’d bought them from the shops.

 JG: In Penge.
 Grew up in Penge, joined, volunteered in Penge, and then I got posted from Blackpool, I got posted to the Isle of Man; a General Duties airman.
-And when I got the Isle of Man they wanted drogue operators, people to volunteer to fly, which you got an extra shilling a week by doing that which I was interested in, cause a shilling was a lot of money in those days!
+And when I got the Isle of Man they wanted drogue operators, people to volunteer to fly, which you got an extra shilling a week by doing that which I was interested in, ‘cause a shilling was a lot of money in those days!

 GT: What was the role of a drogue operator?

-JG: He dropped the drogue.
+JG: He dropped, he dropped the drogue.
 In the bottom of the aircraft, mainly Lysanders, or whichever one I was in, you had a trapdoor.
 You open the trapdoor and in front of you, you had like a drum, a big drum with three metal drums on it, filled with wire and you used to clip one of these wire onto one of the drogues and try and drop ‘em out the aircraft, then you stood up and controlled the speed of the drum with a handbrake until you got near enough all you want out, you lock it up and then the aircraft used to fly around, towing the drogue, training all aircrew to fire at it.

 GT: So the other aircraft would bead on to you and -